influxdata/docs-v2/content/v2.0/reference/flux/functions/built-in/transformations/type-conversions/totime.md

 ---
 title: toTime() function
-description: The toTime() function converts a value to a time.
+description: The toTime() function converts all values in the "_value" column to times.
 aliases:
   - /v2.0/reference/flux/functions/transformations/type-conversions/totime
 menu: